 Carroll, the state's first African-American lieutenant governor and the most visible black member of Scott's administration, quit in March 2013, nine months before the Times/Herald exposed Hollingsworth's resume-padding.

-Carroll, a Republican and the first African-American lieutenant governor in Florida history, wants Scott to apologize for forcing her to resign and said she plans to write a tell-all book about her experience.
-She was forced out when officials learned that prior to becoming lieutenant governor, she was a paid consultant to a veterans' group accused of having ties to the illegal Internet cafe gaming industry.
+Carroll was forced out when officials learned that she had been a paid consultant to a veterans group accused of having ties to the illegal Internet cafe gaming industry.

-In response to Carroll's statements, Scott's press secretary, John Tupps, said Tuesday: “Jennifer Carroll made the right decision for her family by resigning.
-We appreciate her service to the state.”
-A short time later, Tupps provided a longer statement, which read: "Let’s remember Jennifer Carroll was connected to an organization that was at the center of a multi-state criminal conspiracy at the time, and we are confident she made the right choice for her family by resigning."
+In a statement Tuesday, Scott's spokesman, John Tupps, said: "Jennifer Carroll was connected to an organization that was at the center of a multistate criminal conspiracy at the time, and we are confident she made the right choice for her family by resigning."

-The Associated Press reported recently that Carroll failed to report nearly $100,000 in income from Allied Veterans of the World, and changed two financial disclosure statements to include the payments after she was questioned by FDLE agents.
+The Associated Press reported recently that Carroll failed to report nearly $100,000 in income from the supposed charity, Allied Veterans of the World, and she changed two financial disclosure statements to include the payments after she was questioned by FDLE agents.